Skip to main content

 Figure \(\PageIndex{3}\): In k-space only certain discrete values are allowed.
 Each state occupies an area of \(4\pi^{2}/L_{x}L_{y}\).

-This page titled 2.11: Periodic Boundary Conditions in 2-D is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marc Baldo (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.11: Periodic Boundary Conditions in 2-D is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marc Baldo (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.